 I used this quality in my restaurant and although high in price it is worth every penny you pay for it.

-You can also use it to wrap your meat.
+I also use it to wrap my meat.

 One of the easiest ways to prevent all the grease from piling up on the bottom of the grill is to use a drip pan under your meat to catch the drippings.